The factors of production

 • Financial Capital: The financial capital is the money used by an individual or group of individuals used to initiate and finance the operation of a business organization.
 This type of capital is often based on the net worth of the business or the total amount of its assets minus its liabilities.
 Borrowed money is sometimes referred to as financial capital as well.

-It is worth mentioning that technological progress is also a factor of production under neoclassical economics.
-This represents the developments or innovations that account for growth, particularly economic growth.
-Note that neoclassical economics argue that capital and labor do not account for all economic growth alone.
+Take note that technological progress is also a factor of production under neoclassical economics.
+This represents the developments or innovations that account for economic growth.
+Neoclassical economics argue that capital and labor do not account for all economic growth alone.

 Other Factors from Modern Thought

-The subfield of ecological economics provides an alternative view of the factors of production by integrating the first and second laws of thermodynamics, thus differing to classical economics and neoclassical economics and providing a more realistic concept of the production process by adhering to fundamental physical limitations.
+The subfield of ecological economics provides an alternative view of the factors of production by integrating the first and second laws of thermodynamics.
+This differs from classical economics and neoclassical economics because it captures a more realistic concept of the production process by adhering to fundamental physical limitations.
 Take note of the following:

 • Matter: These are material inputs of production.
 Under ecological economics, these materials cannot be created or destroyed but can be reused or recycled through refining and reforming.
 In addition, the subfield considers the fact that these materials are available at a fixed amount and once they are used up, nothing more can be produced without reusing or recycling.